 The limited edition artist-vinyl record, Systems for a Score, was made during a live installation during their solo show at Tashkeel (Dubai) is online at The Vinyl Factory, UK.
 Together Bradley-Weaver also produced an experimental radio series for the Sharjah Art Foundation on radio history in the UAE, which featured on Clocktower Radio (New York) and in October 2018 on BBC Radio 4 Xtra (UK).

-Bradley’s research has led to presenting as an artist, and as Bradley-Weaver, at academic conferences and arts symposiums: Animal Utterances (Bristol University), LOMA conference (London College of Communication), Suden Radio (Villa Romana, Florence), Beirut Arts Centre (Lebanon), Redbull Radio Basscamp Dubai, Haus der Kulturen der Welt (Berlin), The American University Dubai, Indus Valley School of Art and Architecture (Karachi), REuse Kuwait, Habib University, (Karachi) and New York University Abu Dhabi, Share Conference (across Belgrade, Beirut and Croatia).
+Bradley’s research has led to presenting as an artist, and as Bradley-Weaver, at academic conferences and arts symposiums: Animal Utterances (Bristol University), LOMA conference, Points of Listening and guest lectures (London College of Communication), Suden Radio (Villa Romana, Florence), Beirut Arts Centre (Lebanon), Redbull Radio Basscamp Dubai, Haus der Kulturen der Welt (Berlin), The American University Dubai, Indus Valley School of Art and Architecture (Karachi), REuse Kuwait, Habib University, (Karachi) and New York University Abu Dhabi, Share Conference (in Belgrade and Beirut, and under other names in Tunisia and Croatia).

 As a Quartet